The 2021 Festival will take place from Wednesday 24 March to Sunday 18 April 2021.

 For further information regarding this service and the process please contact us at email@example.com

-Applications for the 2020 Festival Managed Venue program are now open.
-Please complete the online form here by 5pm Tuesday 1 October.
-For queries in regards to your application please contact us on (03) 9245 3700 or at email@example.com.
+Applications for the 2021 Festival Managed Venue program are yet to open (scheduled to open mid 2020).
+For queries in regards to your application please contact us on (03) 9245 3700 or at firstname.lastname@example.org.

 You do not have to perform in a Festival Managed Venue to be part of the Comedy Festival.
 Many shows are performed in independent venues from large theatres to council & community spaces to smaller venues such as bars, pubs and clubs.
 These offer a variety of spaces and hire arrangements at different prices, so there’s something to suit everyone.
 The Festival maintains a database of venues that have previously hosted Comedy Festival shows, as well as any venues that have expressed an interest in doing so.
 The database is a good start in your venue search but is not exhaustive – any venue is a potential Comedy Festival venue.